Ninjala: Promotion

 A teaser trailer for Ninjala was released on June 13, 2018, which is set to music by the kawaii metal band Babymetal.
 Footage from the game was also briefly featured during Nintendo's E3 2018 video presentation the same day.
 A new trailer was released on December 6, 2018, showcasing the backstory of Ninjalas universe.

 During the Nintendo Direct Mini on March 26, a new trailer was showcased, along with an announcement that Ninjala would be released on May 27, 2020 as a free-to-play title.
 A CGI animated "episode 0" by Marza, introducing the characters and the lore of the game, was released on March 31, 2020.
 A series of time-limited multiplayer beta sessions were held on April 28 and 29, which were affected by various server issues.On August 24, 2020, a collaboration with video game franchise Sonic the Hedgehog was announced for season 2.

 On April 9, 2020, a collaboration with smartphone game Puzzle & Dragons was announced.

 On June 19, 2021, there has been an announcement on the official PlayNinjala YouTube Channel that there will be a collaboration with the popular manga and anime series Demon Slayer: Kimetsu no Yaiba.

 On March 10, 2022, a collaboration with the popular manga and anime series Jujutsu Kaisen began.

+On March 15, 2023, a collaboration with the popular manga and anime series Attack on Titan began.

+On July 5, 2023, a collaboration with the popular anime series Neon Genesis Evangelion began.